MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/get-started/features-not-implemented-on-prem.md

 |SSRS scale out  |Currently SQL Server Reporting Services (SSRS) does not support scaling out.
 This feature will be added in an upcoming release. |
 |Telemetry  |Currently no telemetry is transferred into the cloud.
 In a future update we will start transferring telemetry data into the cloud. |

-# Features not intended for use with on-premises deployments
+# Features not intended for use in on-premises deployments
 The following features are not intended for use in on-premises deployments.
 There are no plans to implement these features in on-premises deployments.

 ### SSRS Report Viewer control